Dynamod123/Express_Thyself/README.md

-This is a super simple stage (extension) for chub.ai.
+This is a modification of a super simple stage (extension) for chub.ai into an even more simpler form.